devnet-blog/devnet-blog.github.io/content/articles/i_do_not.md

-Title: I do not...
+Title: [DRAFT] I do not...
 Date: 28.03.2022
 Author: Kamil Urbanek
 Category: General
-Tags: opinion
+Tags: IMO
 Status: hidden
 Summary:

+> Few personal thoughts

 ## I do not remember

-Well, I tried.
-I'm still trying.
+Well, I tried, still trying to.
 The results vary.
-I think I found the best solution (for me of course) which has an acceptable results.
+I think, the only solution for now, which has an acceptable results is:

 No need to remember.